eclizs/AOL_DS/README.md

 Press enter to continue...

-o	If there is such word, please show the word along with its description.
+o	If there is such word, please show the word along with its description.\n

 Input a slang word to be searched [Must be more than 1 characters and contains no space]: d Input a slang word to be searched [Must be more than 1 characters and contains no space]: d a